US bonds, REITs & gold for Indian investors: worth it?

 | Currency | USD | INR | INR |

-| Indian tax (LTCG) | 12.5% (foreign equity) | 12.5% with indexation (after Budget 2024 changes — verify) | Tax-free if held to maturity (8 years) |
+| Indian tax (LTCG) | 12.5% (foreign equity, over 24 months) | 12.5% no indexation, over 12 months (units bought on/after 1 Apr 2025) | Tax-free if held to maturity (8 years) |

 | Compliance | Schedule FA | Standard ITR | Standard ITR |